 Treatment for tonsillitis will depend on what the cause is.
 PACS Urgent Care ensures that we find out the cause of your condition and provide the necessary treatment for tonsillitis.
-For more information, call us today or schedule an appointment online.
+Some common symptoms of tonsillitis include high temperature, coughing, headache, earache, swollen painful lymph glands, and change of voice.
+For more information, contact us today or schedule an appointment online.
 We have convenient locations to serve you in Alexandria VA, and Ruther glen VA.

 Table of Contents:

 What is Tonsillitis?

 What complications are associated with tonsillitis?

 Tonsillitis happens when the tonsils become inflamed.
 The tonsils are two oval-shaped pieces of tissue in the back of the throat.
 Tonsillitis is usually caused by a common virus that causes the infection.
 Bacterial infections can also cause tonsillitis.
 Tonsillitis is more common in children and teenagers than in adults.

 • Sore throat